 As can easily be imagined, yes.
 However, you'll miss out on a lot of content prepared by the developers.
 In addition, skipping additional quests can slow down the development of the character, making later story missions more difficult.

 Unique dialog options

 During the meetings with NPC, you can notice some unique dialog options.
-They fall into two main categories:
+They fall into three main categories:

 - Unique options associated with the selected origin (for example, Street Kid).
 They can appear in conversations in which, for example, the hero can demonstrate their knowledge of the topic or detect that the interlocutor is trying to trick them.

 - Unique options require you to make a decision within a given time limit.
 If you don't choose this option in time, V can decide how to behave on their own, and that choice doesn't necessarily have to appeal to you.
 It is worth noting that even with "normal" dialogue options, the lack of a quick answer can visibly irritate the interlocutor.

 - Unique options related to the use of objects from the environment (the spot where the conversation takes place).
 They can influence the outcome of a given meeting.